OuyangWenyu/hydrodataset/README.md

 For CAMELS-CH/DE/DK/SE, we didn't finish reading functions yet, but we will finish them soon.

 ## Caravan
-Caravan dataset is updated to 1.5 version. version 1.5 is now available in both format .csv and .nc files. for Hydrodataset we just need the nc files to read the Caravan 1.5.
+# Caravan dataset is updated to 1.5 version.
+# Version 1.5 is now available in both format .csv and .nc files.
+# For Hydrodataset we just need the nc files to read the Caravan 1.5.
-US region basins are updated to 671 and all over 15960 basins. there is a file in camelsbr named as camelsbr_50430000.nc which has data column with repeated values 1951-01-01 which has to be fixed to run the cache test correct. few parameters like aridity and pet values are name changed to ERA5_LAND_aridity and same.
+# US region basins are updated to 671 and all over 15960 basins.
+# There is a file in camelsbr named as camelsbr_50430000.nc which has data column with repeated values 1951-01-01 which has to be fixed to run the cache test correct.
+# Few parameters like aridity and pet values are name changed to ERA5_LAND_aridity and same.
-We encourage to download the Caravan dataset manually using this https://zenodo.org/records/14673536 link as slow web connection may interept the downloading.
+# We encourage to download the Caravan dataset manually using this https://zenodo.org/records/14673536 link as slow web connection may interept the downloading.

 We highly recommend you to use [xarray](http://xarray.pydata.org/en/stable/) to read the data, as it is a powerful tool for handling multi-dimensional data.
 Then, you can see the units of all variables in the xarray dataset.
 For US, we provide full support for reading attributes, forcing, and streamflow data with such a cache-reading support, so that you can read them quickly after the first time you read them.